 Federal Loan Funding

 Most graduate students will only be eligible to receive unsubsidized direct loans through the government in the amount of $20,500.00 per academic year.
-To apply for a Direct Unsubsidized loan, students must file the Free Application for Federal Student Aid (FAFSA) through www.fafsa.ed.gov.
+To apply for a direct unsubsidized loan, students must file the Free Application for Federal Student Aid (FAFSA) through www.fafsa.gov.
 Students must be registered for at least half-time enrollment (3 credit hours) in order to be eligible for federal financial aid.
 Loan disbursements are split equally over the semesters in an academic year.

-Unsubsidized Loans are awarded regardless of a student's demonstrated financial need.
+Unsubsidized loans are awarded regardless of a student's demonstrated financial need.
 These loans accrue interest from the date of disbursement, and although students may be able to defer payments, interest will be capitalized on these loans based on the original disbursement date.
-Current terms for direct unsubsidized loans are printed below.
-Because congress can update these terms at any time, students are encouraged to visit www.studentloans.gov or consult a financial aid counselor to confirm the current terms of any loans they plan to borrow.
+Detailed information about this loan, including interest rate, annual and aggregate borrowing limits, and current repayment plans are available at www.studentloans.gov.

 All Federal Loans may be subject to an origination fee (up to 1.5%) taken from the value of the loan at the time it is disbursed to the school.